qsivey/Game_Engine/README.md

 	SBGC32_DefaultInit(&SBGC_1, UartTransmitData, UartReceiveByte, GetAvailableBytes, UartTransmitDebugData, GetTimeMs, SBGC_PROTOCOL_V2);

-notes:
+*Notes:

-- initialize the **UartTransmitDebugData** with NULL if you don't use debug mode.
+*- initialize the **UartTransmitDebugData** with NULL if you don't use debug mode.

-- SBGC_x - it's a general serial connection descriptor containing data to communicate with the SBGC32 device
+*- SBGC_x - it's a general serial connection descriptor containing data to communicate with the SBGC32 device

-- If you want to create your own gimbal communication driver, create it based on the type of such a structure in the library
+*- If you want to create your own gimbal communication driver, create it based on the type of such a structure in the library